 Becoming a nurse practitioner means following an established path (or one of several established paths) and meeting certain milestones along the way.
 While steps may take more or less time to complete, depending on a number of factors such as whether a nurse enrolls full-time or part-time in an NP program, we provide the estimated duration of each step to indicate how long it typically takes to complete.
 It’s common for a working nurse to attend an online NP program part-time, and in fact many programs are designed specifically to accommodate part-time students.
 That said, a part-time student will often take longer than a full-time student to complete an educational program, a fact that is reflected in the corresponding time ranges provided.

 It is important to note that students arrive at the decision to become nurse practitioners at different points in their professional careers, and with differing levels of education.
 Nurse practitioner programs accommodate this.
 For instance, an RN with only an associate degree in nursing (ADN) may be able to complete a bachelor’s degree in nursing (BSN) concurrently with a master’s degree in nursing (MSN) program.
-In fact, there are specific programs designed for this, known as RN-to-MSN or ADN-to-MSN bridge nurse practitioner programs (although no Texas-based university offers such a program online as of this writing).
+In fact, there are specific programs designed for this, known as RN-to-MSN or ADN-to-MSN bridge nurse practitioner programs (UT Health has a new online RN to FNP program designed for ADN-prepared registered nurses).
 All things considered, the process of becoming a nurse practitioner in Texas typically takes a high school graduate between 6 and 8 years, less for working RNs with an ADN or BSN degree, and significantly less for a working advanced practice registered nurses (APRNs) with MSN degrees looking to specialize further by pursuing a post-master’s NP certificate, or a doctor of nursing practice (DNP) degree.

 Upon graduating from high school, prospective nurses of any type must pursue further education in nursing in the form of an ADN or BSN degree.
 The ADN degree will typically take a high school graduate 2 years to complete full-time, while the BSN will take 4 years of full-time schooling.
 Residents of Texas should be sure to attend an undergraduate nursing program that has been approved by the Texas Board of Nursing (BON).
 A full list of approved programs is available from the Texas BON website.